EndPointCorp/end-point-blog/2020/03/27/salesforce-integration-with-node.html.md

 author: "Dylan Wooters"
 title: Salesforce Integration with Node.js
 tags: nodejs, javascript, integration
-gh_issue_number:
+gh_issue_number: 1612
 ---

 ![Patterned roof](/blog/2020/03/27/salesforce-integration-with-node/fulton-ceiling.jpg)

-<small>Photo by Dylan Wooters 2020</small>
+<small>Photo by Dylan Wooters, 2020</small>

 Salesforce is huge.
-It is currently the dominant CRM provider, accounting for [around 20%](https://www.forbes.com/sites/louiscolumbus/2019/06/22/salesforce-now-has-over-19-of-the-crm-market/#75a6cdf9333a) of market share.
-Businesses are using Salesforce not only as a traditional customer relationship management (CRM) solution, but also for novel purposes.
+It is currently the dominant customer relationship management (CRM) provider, accounting for [around 20%](https://www.forbes.com/sites/louiscolumbus/2019/06/22/salesforce-now-has-over-19-of-the-crm-market/#75a6cdf9333a) of market share.
+Businesses are using Salesforce not only as a traditional CRM solution, but also for novel purposes.
 Salesforce can serve as a backend database and admin portal for custom apps, or as a reporting tool that pulls data from various systems.

 This growth leads to increasing demand for Salesforce integrations.
 The term “Salesforce integration” may conjure up images of expensive enterprise software or dense API documentation, but it doesn’t have to be that way.
 You can work with Salesforce easily using Node.js and the npm package [JSforce](https://jsforce.github.io/).
-An example of a project that might benefit from this kind of Node.js integration is an ecommerce website, where order data is loaded to and from Salesforce for order fulfillment, tracking, and reporting.
+An example of a project that might benefit from this kind of Node.js integration is an e-commerce website where order data is loaded to and from Salesforce for order fulfillment, tracking, and reporting.

-In this post we’ll cover how to connect to Salesforce using JSforce, the basics of reading and writing data, as well as some advanced topics like working with large amounts of data and streaming data with Socket.IO.
+In this post we’ll cover how to connect to Salesforce using JSforce, the basics of reading and writing data, as well as some advanced topics like working with large amounts of data and streaming data with [Socket.IO](https://socket.io/).

 ### Setting Up